 Road.
 An established surface route on the movement area meant for the exclusive use of vehicles.
-All ISO Standards are listed at the end of this chapter.

 Road-holding position.
 A designated position at which vehicles may be required to hold.

 Rotorcraft.
 A power-driven heavier-than-air aircraft supported in flight by the reactions of the air on one or more rotors.